 The dirt on Sandy Loam

 Author: Stefan Palm Date Posted: 6 March 2023

+When it comes to topsoil for lawns, most people recommend sandy loam.
 Sandy loam is just as the name suggests – a mixture of sand and loam.
-The percentage of each of these can vary but the most common mix is 80% sand and 20% loam.
-Some landscape yards mix in compost and manures and others just supply the straight sandy loam.
-Lots of people have an opinion on which type of sandy loam is the best so I’ll tell you what we do and what works for us.
+The percentage of each of these can vary, but the most common mix is 80% sand and 20% loam.
+Some landscape yards mix in compost and manures, and others just supply straight sandy loam.
+Lots of people have an opinion on which type of sandy loam is the best, so the best way to advise you is to tell you what we do and what works for us.
 Our turf is grown down in Langhorne creek, south of Adelaide.
-It grows on a soil made up of nearly 80% sand, the rest being silt, loam and clay and I can say that the turf loves it.
-Being primarily sandy in nature, it doesn’t hold water for long periods of time but it does allow the roots of the lawn to grow down deep which is what you want.
+It grows on soil made up of nearly 80% sand, the rest being silt, loam and clay, and I can say that the turf loves it.
+Being primarily sandy in nature, it doesn’t hold water for long periods of time, but it does allow the roots of the lawn to grow down deep, which is what you want.
 In this way, sandy loam is ideal and the correct soil to use when preparing an area for turf.

 If you would like your soil to hold more water, there are options.
 You can buy sandy loam products with added composts and manures, which are helpful when establishing a lawn.
 These additives help to temporarily hold water and nutrients in the soil, which in turn helps the turf establish faster, with less stress.